Tochukwunwafororizu/ticket-lifecycle/README.md

 <p>

- I am going  to log into the osTicket as Admin/Analyst and as End Users.
+ I'm going  to log into the osTicket as Admin/Analyst and as End Users.

- In this lab, I will be creating tickets as end users Observing all the ticket properties and responding to them as help desk professionals.
+ In this lab, I will be creating tickets as end users, Observing all the ticket properties and responding to them as help desk professional.
 Before we get started, I will start by making an important adjustment.
-Log in as Admin and go to Admin panel-> Agents( The one on top)-> Departments-> Maintenance-> on the status that is Archived just "delete Maintenance entirely".
+Log in as Admin and go to Admin panel > Agents( The one on top) > Departments > Maintenanc> on the status that is Archived just "delete Maintenance entirely".